juliawilkins/juliawilkins.github.io/_pages/about.md

 ## Updates
+- **[November 2024]** I will be at [ISMIR 2024](https://ismir2024.ismir.net/) in San Francisco, presenting a Late Breaking Demo on self-supervised audio disentanglement.
+Come say hi!
+- **[Summer 2024]** Looking forward to interning at [Bosch Research](https://www.bosch.com/research/) this summer, working with Ho-Hsiang Wu, Luca Bondi, and Winston Lin!
 - **[September 2023]** My paper in collaboration with Bosch Research was accepted to the [DCASE 2023 Workshop](https://dcase.community/workshop2023/index)!
 - **[June 2023]** My [paper](https://arxiv.org/abs/2308.09089) in collaboration with Adobe research was accepted to [WASPAA](https://waspaa.com/) 2023!
 Check out our exciting project [website](https://juliawilkins.github.io/sound-effects-retrieval-from-video/) here!
 - **[May 2023]** I'm looking forward to returning to Adobe Research in San Francisco this summer!